 Remembrance honours those who serve to defend our democratic freedoms and way of life.

-We unite across faiths, cultures and backgrounds to remember the service and sacrifice of the Armed Forces community from Britain and the Commonwealth.
+We unite across faiths, cultures and backgrounds to remember the service and sacrifice of the Armed Forces community from United Kingdom and the Commonwealth.
 We will remember them.

-- We remember the sacrifice of the Armed Forces community from Britain and the Commonwealth.
+- We remember the sacrifice of the Armed Forces community from United Kingdom and the Commonwealth.

 - We pay tribute to the special contribution of families and of the emergency services.

 - We acknowledge innocent civilians who have lost their lives in conflict and acts of terrorism.

 Remembrance does not glorify war and its symbol, the red poppy, is a sign of both Remembrance and hope for a peaceful future.